siemens/wfx/docs/workflows.md

 the changes.
 To simplify things for client authors, wfx automatically updates the `status.definitionHash` whenever the `definition` changes.
 This provides a mechanism for detecting changes in the `definition`.

+### Job History

+Whenever a job's `status` or `definition` changes, wfx prepends the current value to the job's `history` array.
-wfx stores the previous `status` of the job, as well as the previous `definition`, in the job `history` array.
-This allows reviewing job updates later on and diagnose problems.
+This allows for reviewing job updates later on and diagnosing problems.

+**Note**: By default, the job history is omitted from all `Job` responses, primarily due to its diagnostic nature but also for bandwidth reasons.
+Clients requiring a job's historical data must explicitly request the specific job and include the `history=true` parameter in their request.

 ### Deleting Jobs